spiral-project/ihatemoney/docs/contributing.md

 -   Merge remaining pull requests;

--   Switch to the master branch;
+-   Switch to the main branch;

 -   Update `CHANGELOG.md` with the last changes;